-In October 2009, the FASB, issued authoritative guidance on multiple-element revenue arrangements, which requires an entity to allocate arrangement consideration at the inception of the arrangement to all of its deliverables based on relative selling prices.
+Effective January 1, 2011, the Company adopted Accounting Standard Update ("ASU") 2009-13, which amends ASC 605 Revenue Recognitions, Multiple-Deliverable Revenue Arrangements.
+The amendments require an entity to allocate arrangement consideration at the inception of the arrangement to all of its deliverables based on relative selling prices.
 The guidance eliminates the use of the residual method of allocation and expands the ongoing disclosure requirements.
-The guidance is effective for the first fiscal year beginning after June 15, 2010, and may be adopted through prospective or retrospective application.
-Accordingly, we are required to adopt this guidance beginning January 1, 2011.
-We do not expect that the adoption of this guidance will have a material effect on its consolidated financial statements.
+The adoption of this guidance did not have a material effect on the Company's consolidated financial statements.

-In April 2010, the FASB issued ASU 2010-13, which amends ASC 718 Compensation - Stock Compensation, Effect of Denominating the Exercise Price of a Share-Based Payment Award in the Currency of the Market in Which the Underlying Equity Security Trades.
+Effective January 1, 2011, the Company adopted ASU 2010-13, which amends ASC 718 Compensation - Stock Compensation, Effect of Denominating the Exercise Price of a Share-Based Payment Award in the Currency of the Market in Which the Underlying Equity Security Trades.
 The amendments clarify that a share-based payment award with an exercise price denominated in the currency of a market in which a substantial portion of the entity's equity securities trades shall not be considered to contain a market, performance, or service condition.
 Therefore, such an award is not to be classified as a liability if it otherwise qualifies as equity classification.
-The amendments are effective for the fiscal year beginning on or after December 15, 2010, with early adoption permitted.
-Accordingly, we are required to adopt this guidance beginning January 1, 2011.
-We do not expect that the adoption of this guidance will have a material effect on its consolidated financial statements.
+The amendments are effective for fiscal year beginning on or after December 15, 2010, with early adoption permitted.
+The adoption of this guidance did not have a material effect on the Company's consolidated financial statements.

-In April 2010, the FASB issued ASU 2010-17, which amends ASC 605, Revenue Recognition, Milestone Method of Revenue Recognition.
+Effective January 1, 2011, the Company adopted ASU 2010-17, which amends ASC 605, Revenue Recognition, Milestone Method of Revenue Recognition.
 The amendments provide guidance on defining a milestone under ASC 605 and determining when it may be appropriate to apply the milestone method of revenue recognition for research or development transactions.
-The amendments are effective for the fiscal year beginning on or after June 15, 2010, with early adoption permitted.
-Accordingly, we are required to adopt this guidance beginning January 1, 2011.
-We do not expect that the adoption of this guidance will have a material effect on its consolidated financial statements.
+The amendments are effective for fiscal year beginning on or after June 15, 2010, with early adoption permitted.
+The adoption of this guidance did not have a material effect on the Company's consolidated financial statements.

-In December 2010, the FASB issued ASU 2010-29, which amends ASC 805, Business Combinations, Disclosure of Supplementary Pro Forma Information for Business Combinations.
+Effective January 1, 2011, the Company adopted ASU 2010-29, which amends ASC 805, Business Combinations, and Disclosure of Supplementary Pro Forma Information for Business Combinations.
 The ASU clarifies that if comparative financial statements are presented, the pro forma disclosures for both periods presented should be reported as if the acquisition had occurred as of the beginning of the comparable prior annual reporting period only and not as if it had occurred at the beginning of the current annual reporting period.
 The ASU also expands the supplemental pro forma disclosure requirements to include a description of the nature and amount of any material non-recurring adjustments that are directly attributable to the business combination.
-The guidance in the ASU is effective for business combinations for which the acquisition date is on or after the beginning of the first annual reporting period beginning on or after 15 December 2010, and should be applied prospectively.
-Accordingly, we are required to adopt this guidance beginning January 1, 2011.
-We are currently evaluating the effect that the adoption of this guidance will have on its consolidated financial statements.
+The guidance in the ASU is effective for business combinations for which the acquisition date is on or after the beginning of the first annual reporting period beginning on or after December 15, 2010, and should be applied prospectively.
+The adoption of this guidance did not have a material effect on the Company's consolidated financial statements.